 While a large chunk of Grand National Festival goers choose to attend on the Saturday of the three-day event, there are still thousands who rock up at Aintree to enjoy the horse racing on the Thursday and Friday.

-Thursdays usually attracts around 33,000 spectators and provides a basis from which the Festival builds until the big race on the Saturday.
-Friday is Ladies Day, with 50,000 tickets usually available for punters.
+Thursdays usually attract around 33,000 spectators and provide a basis from which the Festival builds until the big race on the Saturday.
+Friday is Ladies’ Day, with 50,000 tickets usually available for punters.
 In 2018 Ladies Day tickets sold out and there were over 49,000 at the racecourse on the same day a year later.